-The Sergeant at Arms of the United States House of Representatives dutifully announced the president’s arrival with the obligatory: “Mr. Speaker, the President of the United States!”
+The sergeant at arms of the United States House of Representatives dutifully announced the president’s arrival with the obligatory: “Mr. Speaker, the president of the United States!”

 Trump’s appearance in that stately room reduced it to a center ring of a cheap traveling circus.
-I wrote about the GOP’s circus in my article: “The Greatest Show on Earth.”
+I wrote about the GOP’s circus in my article “The Greatest Show on Earth.”

-Here’s Jacqueline’s Post:
+Here’s Jacqueline’s post:

-“45 [Trump] paying tribute to the fallen Navy SEAL [Senior Chief Petty Officer William “Ryan” Owens] with his wife in front of all of those people and cameras was NOT presidential.
+“45 [Trump] paying tribute to the fallen Navy SEAL [Senior Chief Petty Officer William Ryan Owens] with his wife in front of all of those people and cameras was NOT presidential.
 As a widowed young woman, I find what he did as despicable.
 You do not pretend to be a human being while preying on a grief-stricken widow.
 Absolutely reprehensible.
 That poor woman is going through horror most could never begin to comprehend.
 Her husband’s life and sacrifice should have been acknowledged and honored authentically, not as further manipulation.
 Why wasn’t the rest of his family there?
 I remember his father speaking to Miami Herald reporters about his outrage.
 Were sympathies extended to him?
-Additionally—really reporters?
+Additionally—really, reporters?
 A man does not get to pretend, momentarily, to behave as a reasonable and empathetic person SHOULD and then get a pass from trampling on the rights and feelings of countless others!
 The bar is low.
 Do not be conned!”

-I commented on Jacqueline’s post by writing “Very well stated” because I could not agree more.
-She’s spot on.
-Just because Trump’s Lithium blood levels (my assumption, not fact) have him under control (see my “Presidential Lithium Blood Levels Obtained?” article), that does not mean that we should forget his past, or forget about his potential to strike at the soul of our country.
+I commented on Jacqueline’s post by writing, “Very well stated,” because I could not agree more.
+She’s spot-on.
+Just because Trump’s lithium blood levels (my assumption, not fact) have him under control (see my “Presidential Lithium Blood Levels Obtained?” article), that does not mean that we should forget his past, or forget about his potential to strike at the soul of our country.
 He’s done it before.
 He’ll do it again.
 He is a very unstable and unseemly man.

-To underscore just how low the political bar is set, just how desperate our nation is for presidential behavior, CNN’s Van Jones chimed in with, “He became President of the United States in that moment, period.”
+To underscore just how low the political bar is set, just how desperate our nation is for presidential behavior, CNN’s Van Jones chimed in with, “He became president of the United States in that moment, period.”
 Jones was referring to the fallen Navy SEAL portion of Trump’s speech.
 Jones continued, “That was one of the most extraordinary moments you have ever seen in American politics.”

 The minority leader, Nancy Pelosi, remained steadfastly faithful to her disgust of the president’s overall behavior.
 She wrote that Trump’s speech was “utterly disconnected from the cruel reality of his conduct.”
 Obviously, Pelosi has no need for psychiatric medications.
-She’s not delusional . . . she sees Trump clearly in-spite of him trying to hide behind his newly minted smoke and mirrors.
+She’s not delusional . . . she sees Trump clearly in spite of him trying to hide behind his newly minted smoke and mirrors.

 I tried to watch Trump’s speech live, but I could not.
-I watched it the morning, having recorded it to my DVR.
+I watched it in the morning, having recorded it with my DVR.
 I do that most of the time.
 Watch him after he speaks.
 I don’t know why I do that.
 It’s just something I do.
-I suppose by watching Trump from recorded videos, that I am unconsciously viewing him in a historical context.
+I suppose by watching Trump from recorded videos that I am unconsciously viewing him in a historical context.
 It’s like watching a horrible chapter from our past and not the live decimation of our nation.
-Watching a recorded Trump seems to keep me from turning off the TV when he spews lies, or alternative facts as his capo Kellyanne Conway calls them.
+Watching a recorded Trump seems to keep me from turning off the TV when he spews lies, or alternative facts, as his capo Kellyanne Conway calls them.
 As always, there was an abundance of presidential falsehoods in his speech before the joint session of Congress.
 Let’s review three presidential postulations courtesy of ABC News:

-Fact Check #1: Impact of immigrants on employment, wages and crime
+Fact Check #1: Impact of immigrants on employment, wages, and crime

 What Trump said: “By finally enforcing our immigration laws, we will raise wages, help the unemployed, save billions of dollars, and make our communities safer for everyone.”

-What we know: According to a major report last fall from the National Academies of Sciences, immigrants have “little to no negative effects” on the wages or employment of native-born workers in the United States.
+What we know: According to a major report last fall from the National Academies of Sciences, Engineering, and Medicine, immigrants have “little to no negative effects” on the wages or employment of native-born workers in the United States.
 On crime, a number of scientific studies conducted over the past several years contradict the idea that immigrants are responsible for a disproportionate share of crime.

 Fact Check #2: Number of Americans out of the labor force